-Race/ethnicity: 70 percent of San Francisco Foundation staff identified as a person of color.
+Since deepening our commitment to equity in 2016, we’ve been able to attract an increasingly diverse team that better reflects the communities that we serve.
+In July 2021, 85 percent of our 92 full-time staff members took part in our annual diversity survey, which showed that 70 percent of staff identified as a person of color.
 By comparison, 24 percent of staff at foundations across the country identified as a racial/ethnic minority, according to the Council on Foundations’ 2016 study, The State of Change: An Analysis of Women and People of Color in the Philanthropic Sector.

 Diligent stewardship of the $1.5 billion in assets entrusted to us through endowed and donor advised funds enables us to make a greater impact in the region.
 In order to invest our assets in alignment with our values, we seek out investment firms owned by women and people of color—two groups that have historically faced barriers to accessing capital.

-In 2019, 24 percent of SFF’s investment management firms were majority owned by women, and 11 percent were majority owned by people of color.
+In 2020, 27 percent of SFF’s investment management firms were majority owned by women, and 13 percent were majority owned by people of color.
 Industry-wide, just 1.3% of assets under management globally are overseen by firms that are majority owned by women or people of color, according to the Knight Foundation’s 2019 report, Diversifying Investments: A Study of Ownership Diversity and Performance in the Asset Management Industry

 The asset manager industry’s near-total lack of diversity aggravates wealth disparities that disproportionately prevent people of color from thriving.
 Not only do diverse-owned firms perform as well as their non-diverse counterparts, they are also more likely to invest in entrepreneurs of color.